Africa ahead.

 The feedback expected from the elaboration of the national plan against the FSMs in Togo will allow to improve this national plan and to design more precisely the future national plans of control in the other countries signatory of the Lomé Initiative.

-To this end, a double action will be carried out:
+To this end, a two-pronged action plan will be implemented:

-1. The establishment of a collection of good practices identified in other countries (benchmark).
+1. Compilation of best practices identified in other countries (benchmarking).

-2. The implementation of a system of evaluation and continuous improvement.
+2. The implementation of a continuous assessment and improvement system.

 Perspectives 2023-2027

-The year 2023 will allow the project to be set up and launched.
-It will also allow:
+The year 2023 will be used to set up and launch the project.
+It will also enable us to:

-1. To refine the identification of needs, resources and partners to meet them.
+1. Refine the inventory of needs, resources and partners to meet them.

-2. To conduct the first consultations within the interministerial framework (action lever #1)
+2. Carry out the first consultations within the inter-ministerial framework (action lever #1)

 Partnership framework